In a variety of studies, the permissive parenting style has been associated with behavior problems.

 How your parenting might rate as permissive in one study, and not permissive in another

-the permissive parenting style is defined by two important characteristics.
+As I explain elsewhere, the permissive parenting style is defined by two important characteristics.
 Permissive parents are responsive (which is good) and reluctant to enforce standards of conduct (which is usually not good).

 Permissive parenting is frequently contrasted with the